14 Ways To Lose Your Belly In 14 Days

-But then I got sick and tired of being sick and tired, and since then, I've made it my life's work to learn everything there is to know about how to lose belly fat fast.
-But nothing in my 20 years of health journalism has prepared me for the groundbreaking research that has emerged in just the last year—new science that shows exactly how we can turn off our fat genes and lose weight almost automatically.
+This is why I've made it my life's work to learn everything there is to know about how to lose belly fat fast.
+But nothing in my years of health journalism has prepared me for the groundbreaking research that shows exactly how we can turn off our fat genes and lose weight almost automatically.
 In 14 days, to be exact.

 That's exactly what happened when I shared Zero Belly Diet with a test panel of more than 500 people, some of whom lost as much as 16 pounds in just 14 days, and up to 3 inches off their waist.
 The secret to Zero Belly Diet is the new science of nutritional genetics, the study of how our genes are turned on and off by the foods we eat.
-Simply making a handful of tweaks to your diet and lifestyle can help improve your gut health, dampen inflammation, turn off your fat genes and start your body shedding fat—in particular, belly fat—almost automatically.
+Simply making a handful of tweaks to your diet and lifestyle can help improve your gut health, dampen inflammation, turn off your fat genes, and start your body shedding fat—in particular, belly fat—almost automatically.
 Read on to find out how—and strip away belly fat and lose up to 16 pounds in just two weeks—while eating the foods you love—with Zero Belly Diet.
 (To help you get there, check out the 21 Best Healthy Cooking Hacks of All Time!)

 Zero Belly Diet panelist Martha Chesler did just this as part of her Zero Belly program, and the results were astonishing.
 "I saw changes immediately," she reports.
-In less than six weeks on the program, Martha dropped over 20 pounds and an astonishing 7 inches from her middle by combining the Zero Belly Foods with a pre-breakfast walk.
+In less than six weeks on the program, Martha dropped over 20 pounds and an astonishing 7 inches from her middle by combining the right foods with a pre-breakfast walk.